itsayushbansal/scrape/README.md

 ```

 ### **Virtual Environment Setup**
->Open command prompt and cd to Desktop
+>Open terminal and cd to Desktop
 ```
 $ cd PATH_TO_DESKTOP
 ```